 Here’s 4 of them:

 Sophie does a great job of covering a lot of different ways you can get uncommon product ideas.
-She's not the only course maker to include a section featuring how to get ideas.
+But she's not the only course maker to include a section featuring how to get ideas.

-Kevin David, in his course the "FBA Ninja," features a video in Module 1 where he walks through the process of getting unique product ideas using Watch Count, a website research tool that monitors an older ecommerce website, Ebay.
+Kevin David, in his "FBA Ninja," course, features a video in Module 1 where he walks through the process of getting unique product ideas using Watch Count: a website research tool that monitors an oldie but a goodie when it comes to ecommerce websites: Ebay.

 One product sourcing method that appears to be unique to Sophie is her combining business and pleasure when she goes on vacation.